Doubly geometric quantum control: Introduction

 In this paper, we present a general technique for constructing non-adiabatic holonomic gates that dynamically correct transverse noise errors.
 This is achieved by bringing together two types of geometry: holonomic trajectories on the Bloch sphere and geometric space curves that quantify the error accrued by transverse noise.
 We show how to systematically design qubit evolutions that exhibit both closed holonomy loops and closed error curves, achieving the simultaneous cancellation of both control field errors and transverse noise errors that are beyond the reach of purely holonomic methods.
 We refer to these evolutions as Doubly Geometric (DoG) gates.
 We demonstrate our approach by constructing several families of DoG gates based on smooth pulses.

 The paper is organized as follows.
 In Sec.~\ref{sec:2geometries} we discuss the two types of geometry that characterize the evolution of a noisy quantum system: the holonomy of quantum states and geometric space curves that quantify the response of the system to transverse noise.
 In Sec.~\ref{sec:DoGgates}, we show how to combine space curves with holonomy to arrive at a general procedure for finding control fields that suppress both control errors and transverse noise errors.
-We present several explicit examples of robust gates generated by this procedure.
+We present several explicit examples of robust gates generated by this procedure, including single-qubit and two-qubit entangling gates.
+Quantum speed limits and experimental implementations are discussed.
 We conclude in Sec.~\ref{sec:conslusion}.
 Several appendices contain technical details about our general technique and our explicit examples.